 When working from home, many employees can feel isolated without the social aspect of the workplace.
 Social isolation has been seen to be as damaging to an employee’s health as smoking fifteen cigarettes a day, and can also increase the risk of cognitive decline and depression.

 In contrast, a strong network and community feel established in an office can improve your employees’ emotional and physical health.
-A business lifestyle centre such as our own at HUB26 has a strong community feel.
-Many of our residents see our West Yorkshire based office complex as a home away from home, due to the opportunity to interact with other like-minded individuals, swap ideas and generate valuable contacts.
+Finding an office space to rent that’s in a business centre with a strong community feel can help your employees to interact with other like-minded individuals, swap ideas and generate valuable contacts.

 When working from an office, there’s already a clear structure in place for each working day, from set office hours to break and lunchtimes.
 This ensures that employees take the proper breaks that they need and are entitled to, instead of eating a sandwich over their laptop when working from home.

 Breaks are important as they contribute to helping employees de-stress and re-charge and they can help improve wellbeing.
-Office complexes generally have a canteen where employees are able to get away from their desk, socialise, eat and relax to lift their mood and improve your workplace wellbeing.
+Office complexes generally have a canteen where employees can get away from their desk, socialise, eat and relax to lift their mood and improve your workplace wellbeing.

 Having a positive work-life balance is an important part of your health and mental wellbeing.
 The key to maintaining this is to separate personal and professional life, without neglecting either.